AndreasArvidsson/WinDSP/README.md

 WinDSP only supports WASAPI devices, but [VB-Audio Asio Bridge](https://www.vb-audio.com/Cable) can be used as render device to playback through an ASIO soundcard.

 ## Prerequisites(To run application)
-* Capture and render audio devices
+* Capture and render audio devices.
 * Windows 10 or newer.
 May work on older OS.
 Feel free to try it out.
 * [Microsoft Visual C++ Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685)